syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

-    1- a decryption function takes a master key and an input buffer 2- the input buffer is split into two parts: the prefix block and the data block 3- the prefix block is decrypted so that subkey is retrieved 4- the data block is decrypted with the subkey, GCM integrity check validates subkey
+    1- a decryption function takes a master key and an input buffer 2- the input buffer is split into two parts: the prefix block and the data block 3- the prefix block is decrypted so that subkey is retrieved 4- the data block is decrypted in chunks of 64K with the subkey, GCM integrity check validates subkey